The first time a new customer pulls into your parking lot, they have already begun forming an opinion of you and your business.

 For a new parking lot, you will need to ensure the space is adequate for your expected traffic volume and type (i.e., passenger vehicles vs. commercial trucks), reasonably flat and compacted or compactable.
 Of course, consider access to parking from the nearest street.

 If you are replacing an existing lot, then the above conditions are probably already met (make sure).

 If your existing lot just needs a minor repair, then jump to our article on maintenance and repair.
-If you need a complete replacement, you will most likely need to remove the existing parking lot material altogether.
+Furthermore, if you need a complete replacement, you will most likely need to remove the existing parking lot material altogether.

 The exception is a pre-existing gravel parking lot.
 A gravel surface is a precondition for most choices of parking lot paving.
 An existing bed of gravel will save you time and money.

 If you have a pre-existing parking lot, then you have three options.
 Your contractor may recommend “milling,” “pulverization,” or a complete replacement.